CentreForDigitalHumanities/humitifier/readme.md

 A CMDB + interface for tracking the inventory servers.
 Based on the infrastructure of Humanities IT within the UU, but probably applicable to other infrastructures too.

-Humitifer is split into two components
+Humitifer is split into two-ish components

-* Agent
+* Scanner
-  * Server fact collection over SSH
+  * Server artefact collection over SSH
   * stdout parsing of bash command outputs
 * Server
+  * Processing scan output
   * A frontend interface for displaying scan results
+* Common
+  * A shared library for both components, containing mostly data-model code

 ## Is it for me?